1973 National Soccer League season: Overview

 The National Soccer League (NSL) was embroiled in a dispute with the Toronto Indoor Soccer League over the usage of players during the offseason.
 The NSL teams forbade their contracted players from participating in the indoor league without the consent of their clubs.
 Despite the ban, many NSL players ignored the decision and continued playing in the indoor league.
 The league increased in membership to 17 teams with the approval of additional teams in Toronto, and Montreal.
 The NSL expanded into Quebec with the return of Montreal Cantalia, and the Toronto representatives were Toronto Melita and Toronto Polonia.
 Melita previously competed in the Toronto & District Soccer League.

 Several teams were rebranded with Hamilton Apollos becoming Hamilton City, and Toronto Olympia was renamed, Toronto Homer.
 London City acquired the NSL franchise rights from London German Canadians, and Toronto Hellas had their franchise revoked.
 The league had an increase in match attendance with Serbian White Eagles, and Toronto Croatia averaging the most.
 The season also marked the final time the Toronto-based clubs would utilize Stanley Park Stadium as their home venue as the municipal government decided to convert the field into a park.
 The league administration addressed the continuing fan violence throughout the NSL with league president Joe Piccininni committing to placing stiffer fines the following season.
-The league table was modified after Ottawa Tigers were suspended in late August.
+The league table was modified after the Ottawa Tigers were suspended in late August after incurring financial problems.